 Bedtime Routine for Toddlers: What Actually Works

-Why a Bedtime Routine Works for Toddlers
+Why Does a Bedtime Routine Work for Toddlers?

 Consistency matters more than perfection.
 A routine that happens roughly at the same time, in the same order, every night is more powerful than any single "sleep trick."